 When you have the bacteria in your body but your immune system is strong enough to fight it, it’s called latent TB.
 With latent TB, you don’t have symptoms and aren’t contagious.
 If your immune system stops working properly, latent TB can turn into active TB.
 You’ll have symptoms and be contagious.

-Until the 1980s, miliary TB was seen mainly in infants and children.
+, miliary TB was seen mainly in infants and children.
 Now it’s found a lot more often in adults.
 This is because becoming immunocompromised is much more common today.

 Anything that weakens your immune system increases your risk of getting any kind of TB.
 Miliary TB usually occurs only if your immune system is very weak.
 Conditions and procedures that can weaken your immune system include: